fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Rods

-I like my boat rod to be between 7 and 8 feet long.
+I prefer my own boat rod to be between 7 and 8 feet long.
 Very short rods are uncomfortable when landing fish on a long terminal trace.
 If the rod is too long, it can be inconvenient to handle aboard a small boat.

 Mark Ash from Plymouth